tiram-isu/ompl_path_planning/README.md

 ```

 # Output
-Logging information is saved in the output>output_name folder, creating a subdirectory for each number of paths that were generated.
-Here, the logs and saved screenshots are saved for each planner.
+Results are stored in the output/output_name folder, with subdirectories created for each generated path set.
+This includes:\
+- Logs for each planner
+- Screenshots of the generated paths
-In addition, a summary log containing the most important statistics about all planners is created.
+- A summary log with key statistics from all planners (computation time, path lengths, curvatures)

-Plots depicting the information about computation times, path lengths and path curvatures for all planners are saved in the plots folder.
+Additionally, plots analyzing path properties (computation times, lengths, curvatures) are saved in the plots folder.

 # File structure
 ```bash